The Best New Mexico Auto Insurance Company

 The auto insurance provider’s standard and supplemental coverage are on par with other insurers, but its rental car reimbursement coverage stands out.
 Rather than simply reimbursing you for your car rental, State Farm will cover your meals, lodging, and transportation in the event that your vehicle is disabled more than 50 miles from your home.

 We’re similarly impressed with the auto insurer’s discounts.
 You can earn up to 20 percent off for insuring multiple vehicles or earning good grades, plus up to 17 percent off for holding multiple policies.
 These discounts are common, but the percentage of savings that State Farm provides is higher than most.

-Progressive is a great option for car insurance, but it doesn’t stack up next to USAA, State Farm, and GEICO.
+Progressive is a great option for car insurance, but it doesn’t stack up next to USAA and State Farm.
 Take Progressive’s financial solvency ratings.
 They're good, just not as high as the top three.
 Similarly, it received solid ratings from Consumer Reports, but the insurer didn’t fare quite as well on a regional level.
 Yes, the JD Power and Associates evaluation gave Progressive an average rating for claims experience.
 But its overall rating iss decidedly below average.